philipn/k8senv/README.md

     $ k8env <context>

-Now any calls to `kubectl` will use that context.
+Now any calls to `kubectl` within your shell will use that context.

-To stop using that context, simply exit the subshell.

 To list available contexts: